But I am a communications expert and, as part of my job, I’ve been writing my entire career.

 Plan Your Content

 See how many searches there are for the keyword or phrase you want to use.
+Look at if the competition is high or low.
+Check the domain authority of the sites that appear on the first page of search results.
+Can you compete?

 Will your meta description motivate people to click on the link when they come across your blog post in a search?